Bramley, Surrey: Post 1600

 The gardener Gertrude Jekyll retained an interest in the area, and her friend, leading Arts and Crafts movement architect Edwin Lutyens designed Millmead House in Snowdenham Lane as a speculative development for her in 1904; she designed the garden.
 This has coursed and part snecked Bargate sandstone/red brick quoins and dressings and is Grade II listed.
 Grange Cottages were also built at the beginning of the century as staff cottages for Bramley Grange.

-World War I brought deaths and wounded men from the front were also seen in the village as Thorncombe Park was used as a hospital.
+During World War I Thorncombe Park was used as a hospital.
 In 1921 the war memorial at the crossroads was built, designed by architect and local resident Frederick Hodgson.

-In 1887 Bramley Grange was built on the site of the earlier White House for Colonel Webster (who would later develop Bramley Golf course).
-After the Great War it was converted to a popular hotel and remained a hotel until burnt down in 1996.
+In 1887 Bramley Grange was built on the site of the earlier White House for Colonel Webster (who later developed Bramley Golf course).
+After World War I it was converted to a popular hotel and remained a hotel until burnt down in 1996.
 Between the wars there was more housing development, including the start of Linersh Wood.

-In the years since World War II there has been considerable development in the centre of the village, much of it on the east side, including shops, Windrush Close, the Catholic Church, the public library, Blunden Court and Old Rectory Close.
-On the opposite side houses were built in Mill Lane and Home Park Close was built on the old kitchen garden of Bramley House, which had once contained ' a long range of greenhouses and an abundance of peaches, nectarines, plums, cherries and pears.'
+In the years since the Second World War, there has been considerable development in the centre of the village, much of it on the east side, including shops, Windrush Close, the Catholic Church, the public library, Blunden Court and Old Rectory Close.
+On the opposite side houses were built in Mill Lane and Home Park Close was built on the old kitchen garden of Bramley House, which had once contained "a long range of greenhouses and an abundance of peaches, nectarines, plums, cherries and pears".

-As one of the Beeching closures the Cranleigh Line to Horsham, including Bramley & Wonersh railway station, closed in 1965 after serving the village for almost a century.
-The Bramley Grange Hotel was replaced in 2004 by apartments built in a similar style, after the original building was destroyed by fire.
+As one of the Beeching closures the Cranleigh line, including Bramley & Wonersh station, closed in 1965 after serving the village for almost a century.
+The Bramley Grange Hotel was heavily damaged in a fire in 1996.
+In 2004, the building was replaced by retirement apartments constructed in a similar style.